tboudreaux/GridFire/docs/static/mainpage.md

 were downloaded on June 17th, 2025 where the most recent documented change on the JINA Reaclib site was on June 24th, 2021.

-All of thes reactions have been compiled into a header file which is then statically compiled into the gridfire binaries (specifically into lib_reaction_reaclib.cpp.o).
+All of these reactions have been compiled into a header file which is then statically compiled into the gridfire binaries (specifically into lib_reaction_reaclib.cpp.o).
 This does increase the binary size by a few MB;
-however, the benafit is faster load times and more importantly no need for end users to manage resource files.
+however, the benefit is faster load times and more importantly no need for end users to manage resource files.

-If a developer wants to add new reaclib reactions we include a script at `utils/reaclib/format.py` which can injest a reaclib data file and produce the needed header file.
+If a developer wants to add new reaclib reactions we include a script at `utils/reaclib/format.py` which can ingest a reaclib data file and produce the needed header file.
 More details on this process are included in `utils/reaclib/readme.md`